Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Related Works

 \subsection{Transformers}

 Transformers, known for their attention mechanism and advantages in sequence modeling, were initially applied in the field of Natural Language Processing (NLP) \cite{vaswani2017attention}.
 Owing to their high-quality global contextual learning and efficient parallel computation, the transformer architecture has emerged as a powerful alternative to traditional sequence prediction methods like Recurrent Neural Networks (RNNs) and Long Short-Term Memory Networks (LSTMs).
+From a robotics and control point of view, transformers outperform recurrent models in capturing long-range dependencies and rapidly adapting to dynamic system variations, as demonstrated in Ref. \cite{radosavovic2024real}.
+Later in this work, a performance comparison between these models is conducted.

-With advances in transformers, their application has extended to RL \cite{chen2021decision, zheng2022online}.
+With advances in transformers, their application has extended to RL \cite{chen2021decision, zheng2022online, janner2021offlinereinforcementlearningbig}.
 Researchers have employed transformer architectures in decision-making agents, proposing the Decision Transformer (DT) model, which frames the sequence modeling problem as an action prediction problem based on historical states and reward-to-go sequences \cite{chen2021decision}.
 Trained in a supervised fashion, DT seeks to minimize the error between predicted and ground-truth actions by using sequences of past states and reward-to-go.
 Recent work has shown that DTs can outperform many state-of-the-art offline RL algorithms \cite{chen2021decision}.
 In this work, a DT model is trained to serve as an attitude controller for a UAV in failure scenarios, outperforming other state-of-the-art methods.